List of Royal Navy flag officers who died during the First World War

 Naval Officers of World War I by Sir Arthur Stockdale Cope.
-The three Royal Navy admirals killed in action in the war, Arbuthnot, Cradock, and Hood, are respectively nos.
-5, 7, and 8 from the left.
+The three Royal Navy admirals killed in action in the war, Arbuthnot, Cradock, and Hood, are respectively fifth, seventh and eighth from left.

 The Royal Navy is the maritime arm of the British armed forces and is led by flag officers.
-During the First World War these were considered to be officers who held the ranks of rear-admiral, vice-admiral, admiral, or admiral of the fleet.
+During the First World War, these were considered to be officers who held the ranks of rear admiral, vice-admiral, admiral, or admiral of the fleet.
 They typically commanded groups of sea-going vessels or held staff positions.

 This list includes all officers who are listed by the Commonwealth War Graves Commission (CWGC) as having died while serving during the First World War.
 The list includes ten flag officers who died between Britain's entry into the war, 4 August 1914, and the armistice of 11 November 1918.
-Listed separately are six who died between the armistice and 31 August 1921 which was defined by an act of British parliament as the formal end of the war.
-Three flag officers were killed in action; one at the 1914 Battle of Coronel and two at the 1916 Battle of Jutland.
+Listed separately are six who died between the armistice and 31 August 1921, which was defined by an act of Parliament as the formal end of the war for general purposes.
+Three flag officers were killed in action: Sir Christopher Cradock at the Battle of Coronel in 1914, and Sir Robert Arbuthnot and Sir Horace Hood at the 1916 Battle of Jutland.